Jungle430/SkipList/README.md

 ## Key Features

-- Probabilistic Level Selection: The SkipList dynamically determines the number of levels for each node, ensuring balanced structure and logarithmic time complexity for operations.
+- **Probabilistic Level Selection**: The SkipList dynamically determines the number of levels for each node, ensuring balanced structure and logarithmic time complexity for operations.

-- Generic Support: Utilizes GoLang's generics to accommodate key-value pairs of any comparable type for keys (K) and any type for values (V), enhancing flexibility and reusability.
+- **Generic Support**: Utilizes GoLang's generics to accommodate key-value pairs of any comparable type for keys (**'K'**) and any type for values (**'V'**), enhancing flexibility and reusability.

-- Efficient Operations: Provides efficient search, insertion, deletion, and range query operations with logarithmic time complexity.
+- **Efficient Operations**: Provides efficient search, insertion, deletion, and range query operations with logarithmic time complexity.

 ---